 How Oneflare Is Dominating Local Business Search In Australia

-Today I’m going to outline how one site is dominating almost every local service business search niche in Australia.
+Today we are going to outline how one site is dominating almost every local service business search niche in Australia.
 For most small businesses ranking on the front page of Google is a dream.
 Of course it would be nice to rank but it takes time, money and a lot of effort.
 However one site is ranking for almost every service.
 Once site to rule them all… Oneflare.

 To begin this journey let’s take a look at how we discovered Oneflare’s domination here at The Marketing Mix.
 Being astute marketers we are constantly checking the search results on Google for different niches.
 Oneflare kept popping up for a bunch of terms such as Plumbers in Perth, DJs Perth, Electricians Sydney etc that our clients were competing in.
 Out of interest we plugged the Oneflare’s URL into SEMRush and this is what we saw…